 "Personally, I think we're in it together," he said.
 "I think we're going to get hot."

 Henry said he called a similar meeting "about this time eight years ago," a reference to the 2004 season in which the Red Sox won the World Series for first time in 86 years.
-This time, the meeting was divided up into three parts, Henry said, "separating groups so as to have frank discussions about what was wrong."

 Henry also complained in his statement about the details of the meeting going public.